@maxgraph/core

 Event handler that listens to keystroke events.
 This is not a singleton, however, it is normally only required once if the target is the document element (default).

-This handler installs a key event listener in the topmost DOM node and processes all events that originate from descandants of Graph#container or from the topmost DOM node.
-The latter means that all unhandled keystrokes are handled by this object regardless of the focused state of the .
+This handler installs a key event listener in the topmost DOM node and processes all events that originate from descendants of AbstractGraph.container or from the topmost DOM node.
+The latter means that all unhandled keystrokes are handled by this object regardless of the focused state of the graph.

 Example: